 The Graduate School also maintains a permanent address for each graduate student.
 This may or may not be the same as the mailing address.
 Mail will be directed to the permanent address only when the mailing address is not current or after the student withdraws from the University.
 To update a permanent address, contact the Graduate Student Service Center or use SPIRE.

 Official notifications from the University, the Graduate School and other campus offices are sent by email to your official campus email account.
 All students are assigned an account without charge.
 To activate the account, contact Office of Information Technologies (OIT), A107 Lederle Graduate Research Center or go online at http://www.oit.umass.edu/index.html .
 If you choose to maintain an email account other than the official one, you must still activate the OIT account, then forward your mail from the official account to your personal account.

 4. Name Changes:

-Name changes must be made in writing to the Graduate Records Office.
+Name changes must be made in writing to the Graduate Student Service Center.
 The student must indicate exactly how his/her name should, henceforth, appear on all educational records at the University.
 He or she should provide:

 A. new name

 C. the date the change is to become effective